 While chocolate bonbons, truffles, and confections were the primary focus of Adorable Chocolat for the first three years, in February, 2017, the brand new Scorpion Bars were launched elevating Adorable Chocolat to the category of hybrid chocolatier, and one step closer to bean-to-bar.

-“We created a private blend of cacao beans used to make our 72.7% dark chocolate bars,” says Frédéric, who tasted a total of 30 blends of Cacao Barry couverture in Paris before arriving at the custom blend of Peruvian, Madagascan, and Tanzanian cocoa that he and Ginette chose to make their signature bars.
+“We created a private blend of cacao beans used to make our 72.7% dark chocolate bars,” says Frédéric, who tasted a total of 30 blends of Cacao Barry couverture in Paris before pinning down their own custom Or Noir blend of Peruvian, Madagascan, and Tanzanian cocoa that he and Ginette chose to make their signature bars.
 “We’re both Scorpio’s, so choosing the name Scorpion for our bars seemed to represent both of us equally well.”

 Taste, quality, and ethics are the three guiding principles that guide everything at Adorable Chocolat.
 “We source only products where we can trace the origin and the chain, so that we can maintain the sustainability of our products,” says Ginette, who says that Adorable Chocolat is working toward achieving USDA EcoCert approval.

 Adorable Chocolat is an excellent chocolate shop focusing on the sustainability of chocolate that has successfully been able to create a fusion of old world and new world chocolate products to please the most discerning customer–whether they are local patrons, or visitors who have travelled thousands of miles to find this lovely little shop in the town best known for its giant lobster.